6km/minify-css/README.md

-# MinifyCSS

-🤩 Minify your css files easily.
+MinifyCSS is a fast and light-weight tool that minifies your css files easily.

 ## Installation